kettychiang/kettychiang/README.md

 - 👋 G'day, I’m Ketty and nice meeting you here!
-- 👀 I am a junior solidity/blockchain developer building and shipping at nights & weekends.
+- 👀 I am a junior developer building and shipping at nights & weekends.
-- 🌱 I’m currently working on JavaScript/Solidity/Python and exploring machine learning.
+- 🌱 I’m currently self-taught C/JavaScript/Python/Solidity and also exploring AI & MI.
-- 💞️ I am a coffee drinker but would start my day with a cup of milk tea.
+- 💞️ I am a coffee drinker but would start my day with a cup of tea with plant milk.
-- 📫 You will find me somewhere in the community:)
+- 📫 You will find me in the community just drop by and say hi:)

 <!---
 kettychiang/kettychiang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.